kairouseki/i-mscp-c0urier-listeners/README.md

 i-mscp-c0urier-listeners
 =========================

-Set of i-MSCP listener files for i-MSCP.
+Set of listener files for i-MSCP.
 These listener files are only compatible with i-MSCP >= **1.2.0**.

 ## Listener files